celebrating our second century

 The centerpiece of the lobby is a dramatic floating staircase — a signature feature of Lissoni's — that accentuates the transformative experience of moving throughout the property.

-Mamacloud, designed by Frank Gehry, floats above our a.lounge bar.
+mamacloud, designed by Frank Gehry, floats above our a.lounge bar.
 Produced by Belux with Kreon Lighting, Mamacloud brings the unpredictable nature of a natural cloud into an architectural environment.

 "Love Nest"